 As regular readers of this blog might already have guessed, I am very much in accord with this adjustment.
 And furthermore, it’s about time.
 But as always, when you start goring sacred cows you expect pushback.
 And sure enough, a few days ago a comment came in from Javier, who was kind enough to critique my critique and to set me straight about the very real threat posed by Climate Change.
 But in so doing he repeated some common logical fallacies and added a couple of his own.

 The central point of the essay, which Javier completely ignored, was that the March was wholly a political stunt, planned and executed by persons with questionable, highly partisan agendas, and who wouldn’t know scientific rigor if it walked up and introduced itself.
-How seriously can you take such a thing?
+Just how seriously can you take such a thing?

-But whatever their shortcomings in the way of knowledge and coherent reasoning, Alarmists are generally quite long on passion and certainty.
+But whatever their shortcomings in the way of knowledge and coherent reasoning, Alarmists are generally quite long on zeal and certainty.
 There is little room for doubt in their minds, and if you happen not to share their point of view, they are wont to express disapproval in the strongest possible terms.
-They might, for example, tell you, as Javier so eloquently did, to “get a fkn clue.”
+They might, for example, tell you, as Javier did, to “get a fkn clue.”

 There is something odd about this obsession Alarmist types have with carbon, as though it were the enemy.
 Truth is, we owe our lives to this element, literally.
 Carbon’s unequaled ability to form complex molecules with other elements, chiefly hydrogen and oxygen, makes life possible.
 Without carbon we would not exist.